-During our stay in Langkawi we were treated to a special activity.
+During our stay in Langkawi we were treated to a special activity, one of the best places to visit in Langkawi!
 We spent most of the day at what I suppose you’d call a day resort, Paradise Island 101 by Naam Adventures.
 This 2.5 acre man-made island just outside Telaga Harbour is owned and run by Naam one of the main tour and activity operators on Langkawi.
 It’s been open for around 18 months but only to private bookings as it’s only 90% complete, they hope to have it open to the public by the end of the year.

 The island is covered with shady Casuarina and Pinoh trees and has plenty of sun lounges and hammocks to relax in.
 Across the back of the island facing west are a number of cabanas and Langkawi’s largest sun deck where you can sit and watch the sunset.

 We arrived at Perdana Quay, Telaga Harbour and waited for the boat to take us on the short journey across the bay.
 Once on the island we were welcomed with a cold drink and a cool towel.
 Our host, Liz, explained how the resort worked and what activities were on offer.
 There are a number of activities you can do for a reasonable fee, these include jet ski hire, banana boat rides, a zipline, parasailing and kayaks.
 There are also free activities, including a floating aqua park, snorkeling, beach volleyball and just relaxing with a few cocktails or beers in the beautiful surroundings.
 During our stay all were available except for the parasailing.

 The kids went straight in and attacked the aqua park and spent a good hour out there.
 The kids had a ball on this and went back to it a couple of times over our time there.
 There is a rope from the beach out to the aqua park and the kids had life vests on so it was very easy for them to get out there and back alone.